Clinical Genetics Branch Research Areas

-Studies of osteosarcoma, a primary bone cancer of adolescents and young adults
+Genetic and descriptive studies of osteosarcoma, a primary bone cancer of adolescents and young adults.

 Waldenström's Macroglobulinemia Study

-Waldenström's macroglobulinemia (WM) is a rare type of tumor that belongs to a group of disorders called lymphoproliferative diseases.
-DCEG researchers are leading a study to determine what causes WM to sometimes develop in two or more family members.
+A study of the rare tumor, Waldenström's macroglobulinemia (WM), to determine what causes WM to sometimes develop in two or more family members.

 Behavioral, Counseling & Psychosocial Implications of Increased Cancer Risk